Neural Spelling: A Spell-Based BCI System for Language Neural Decoding: Introduction

 The spell-based methods initially utilize N-gram models to calculate the probability of sequential letter occurrences.
 For instance, the ECoG study aimed at spelling imaged handwritten letters~\cite{willettHighperformanceBraintotextCommunication2021}, and the sEEG study focused on spelling the Pinyin representations of Chinese pronunciations~\cite{Feng2023.11.05.562313}.
 Subsequently, GenAI technologies have been employed to enhance performance, as demonstrated in studies like~\cite{willettHighperformanceSpeechNeuroprosthesis2023} and~\cite{Metzger2022Generalizable}.
 These vocal-based methods underscore the potential of GenAI for neural language decoding.
 However, these approaches have limitations.
 For example, vocal-based methods require accurate pronunciation by subjects.
 Given the diversity in pronunciation—such as the thousands of syllables and 44 phonemes in English, including closely related sounds like \textipa{/\textscripta/} and \textipa{/ae/}, along with variations between short and long vowels—it becomes challenging to accurately generate complete sentences.
 Simultaneously, Mandarin Chinese combines 21 consonant phonemes, 7 vowel phonemes, and 4 tones to create over 400 distinct syllables~\cite{Feng2023.11.05.562313}.
 This vast array of phonetic elements significantly complicates speech synthesis in both languages.
 The complexity is further exacerbated in non-invasive speech synthesis applications due to the signal-to-noise ratio (SNR) and the limitations of the training datasets available.
 These factors together pose substantial challenges in developing robust and accurate speech synthesis systems.
 Therefore, spelling letters, as opposed to using vocal-based features, presents a more effective option for language decoding.
 The classification of just 26 letters not only simplifies the process compared to pronunciation-based methods but also enhances performance and applicability, even facilitating cross-linguistic utility, such as seamlessly integrating English and Pinyin.
+Unlike prior EEG-based handwriting paradigms that typically focus on limited symbol sets or isolated character recognition, the present study systematically investigates full-alphabet (26-letter) decoding and further integrates curriculum-adapted language modeling to enable sentence-level reconstruction.
 To optimize letter input, innovative scenarios have been designed, such as 'air-writing'~\cite{tripathiNeuroAiRDeepLearning2024} and 'paper-writing'~\cite{peiOnlineRecognitionHandwritten2021}.
-Despite extensive research, no active system to date has successfully covered the entire alphabet (26 letters) using a non-invasive BCI approach in a spelling-based system that combines the simplicity of handwriting with the accessibility and safety of EEG-based technologies.